GoldfishPi/composer-weather-app/readme.md

 # public/css/
 # public/js/
 ```
-2. Commit your project to git
+2. `npm run build` (creates app production mode ready for heroku or other cloud platform)
-3. `npm run build` (creates app production mode ready for heroku or other cloud platform)
+3. Commit your project to git locally.
+This commit will be used for heroku.
 4. `heroku create`
 5. `git push heroku master`
 6. `heroku open`